-Skip Garibaldi is a mathematician known for his work on algebraic groups, especially exceptional groups such as E8; the book Cohomological invariants in Galois cohomology with Alexander Merkurjev and Jean-Pierre Serre; and his work on the lottery, which led to changes in state policy and arrests.
-Millions of people have seen him talk about his work on 20/20, CNN, and Fox & Friends, and he is a consultant for and part of a museum exhibit about mathematics that has been traveling the country since opening at the Smithsonian in spring 2012.
+Skip Garibaldi is Director of the Center for Communications Research, La Jolla, a division of IDA.
+As a mathematician, he is known for his work on algebraic groups, especially exceptional groups such as E8; the book Cohomological invariants in Galois cohomology with Alexander Merkurjev and Jean-Pierre Serre; and his work on the lottery, which led to changes in state policy and arrests.
+Millions of people have seen him talk about his work on 20/20, CNN, and ABC World News, and he is a consultant for and part of a museum exhibit about mathematics that has been traveling the country since opening at the Smithsonian in spring 2012.

 Awards, special lectures, etc.

-- 2014: Plenary address at AMS Sectional Meeting, southeastern section
+- 2014: Invited address at AMS Sectional Meeting, southeastern section

-- 2014: Plenary address at MAA Sectional Meeting, Pacific northwest section
+- 2014: Invited address at MAA Sectional Meeting, Pacific northwest section

 - 2014: Norbert Wiener Lectures at Tufts University